-Biochar will be marketed as a soil amendment, renewable heat and power fuel and potential carbon sequestration agent.
+Biochar can be used for renewable heat and power generation or a soil amendment and carbon sequestration agent.

 Biochar can be produced from forestry and agricultural residues and purpose-grown energy grasses or trees.
 Fast pyrolysis and slow pyrolysis produce significant quantities of biochar with high carbon and mineral content.
 Gasification converts biomass mainly to syngas, with lower biochar yields with high ash and mineral content.

 Biochar Uses.
 Biochar can be utilized as a soil amendment, fuel for heat and power and as a carbon sequestration agent.
-Fuel uses of biochar include combustion in furnaces and boilers and co-firing with coal as a renewable fuel in existing power plants.
+Fuel uses of biochar include combustion in furnaces and boilers and co-firing with coal as a renewable fuel in existing power plants to offset carbon emissions.

 The benefits of adding Biochar to the soil include: